 As an editor, I have worked with manuscripts ranging from finalists for the National Book Award to hermetic works that have purposely eschewed even the most independent strains of the poetry world.
 I am looking forward to reading yours!

 I read each manuscript multiple times, and give detailed feedback catered to your concerns and my own intuitions.
-A majority of the works that have come through the workshops since fall 2020 have found publishers.
+Many of the works that have come through the workshops since fall 2020 have found publishers, and a partial list of books that have gone through the workshops follows:

 “The workshop environment was really warm…it felt meaningful to have really smart writers and thinkers spend time with my manuscript, and me with theirs.
 One of the best parts is that Ted is super well-read, and so as a facilitator has a wide range of knowledge to pull from, books to recommend, and connections to make!” – Ariel Yelen